Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: March 2025 – May 2025
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Created a LEGO robot simulation to model physical movement and logic control using **MATLAB**.
 Focused on sensor integration, pathfinding algorithms, and systematic task execution within a virtual environment.
-Designed as a lab report-based project.
+Designed as a lab report-based project.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/LEGO%20project)**

 ---